JOHN McNELLIS is an owner of Palo Alto, California–based McNellis Partners. He is also a ULI Foundation Governor and product council member.

 - We will give the same one-month credit to our mom-and-pop restaurant tenants outside the Bay Area even if they never shut down.
 But, as to our other small business uses that remain open, we will consider a rent credit on a case-by-case basis.
 Some tenants are suffering terribly, while others (e.g., cigarettes and alcohol) appear to be thriving.

 If a given tenant needs more than one month’s help, we will consider that on an individual basis, likely tying any additional help with a concession from the tenant (e.g., exercising an option, extending the lease term, or perhaps a downstream rent increase).

 Many of our national credit tenants are also suffering in this plague year and we completely sympathize with their plight.
 They, however, will weather the storm.
 Also, they are highly sophisticated and understand that our lenders will not be forgiving any of our interest payments and that we are simply unable to offer rent breaks to credit tenants.

 We trust and hope that our world will have substantially returned to normalcy by May 1, even if it takes months to fully recover.

-JOHN McNELLIS is an owner with Palo Alto, California–based McNellis Partners.
-He is also a ULI Foundation Governor and product council member.
+JOHN McNELLIS is an owner of Palo Alto, California–based McNellis Partners.
 His book Making It in Real Estate is available at the ULI Bookstore, and you can search for him in Knowledge Finder for more of his contributions to ULI.